paulrojasg/paulrojasg/README.md

 My name is Paul Rodrigo Rojas.

-I'm interested in DevOps and Artificial Intelligence.
+I'm interested in DevOps practices.

 I'm always open to learn new technologies and concepts from the wide and wonderful world of the computer sciences.